-a.
-Classification and measurement of financial assets and financial liabilities All recognized financial assets that are within the scope of IFRS 9 are required to be subsequently measured at amortized cost or fair value on the basis of the entity's business model for managing the financial assets and the contractual cash flow characteristics of the financial assets.
+All recognized financial assets that are within the scope of IFRS 9 are required to be subsequently measured at amortized cost or fair value on the basis of the entity's business model for managing the financial assets and the contractual cash flow characteristics of the financial assets.

-Management has reviewed and assessed the Corporation's existing financial instruments as at January 1, 2018 based on the facts and circumstances that existed at that date and concluded that the initial application of IFRS 9 has had the following impact on the Corporation's financial instruments regarding their classification and measurement:
+Management has reviewed and assessed the Corporation's existing financial instruments as at January 1, 2018 based on the facts and circumstances that existed at that date and concluded that

-- Financial assets that were measured at fair value through profit and loss ("FVTPL") under International Accounting Standard 39 ("IAS 39") "Financial Instruments: Recognition and Measurement" continue to be measured at FVTPL under IFRS 9; - Financial assets classified as loans and receivables under IAS 39 that were measured at amortized cost continue to be measured at amortized cost under IFRS 9 as they are held within a business model to collect contractual cash flows and these cash flows consist solely of payments of principal and interest on the principal amount outstanding; and

-• Financial liabilities classified as other financial liabilities under IAS 39 that were measured at amortized cost continue to be measured at amortized cost under IFRS 9.
+- Financial assets that were measured at fair value through profit and loss ("FVTPL") under International Accounting Standard 39 ("IAS 39") "Financial Instruments: Recognition and Measurement" continue to be measured at FVTPL under IFRS 9; - Financial assets classified as loans and receivables under IAS 39 that were measured at amortized cost continue to be measured at amortized cost under IFRS 9 as they are held within a business model to collect contractual cash flows and these cash flows consist solely of payments of principal and interest on the principal amount outstanding; and - Financial liabilities classified as other financial liabilities under IAS 39 that were measured at amortized cost continue to be measured at amortized cost under IFRS 9.